atul1503/Knowledge/flutter-layouts.md

 ## Thumb rules

 1. Using stack and postioned, you can create any layout you want, but for standard layouts, always use flex and flexible.
+2. If there are multiple widgets of the same type inside a parent, make sure that for each child gets a unique `key:` value.
+This ensures that flutter can uniquely identify each widget.
-2. Use `Padding` as parent of the child to which you are trying to give padding.
+3. Use `Padding` as parent of the child to which you are trying to give padding.
-3. If you want to set the position and size of a `Container` to certain size and if the sizing of the container is taking up the full space of the container then replace container with a stack and use positioned as one of the children of the stack and then put that container as the child of that positioned.
+4. If you want to set the position and size of a `Container` to certain size and if the sizing of the container is taking up the full space of the container then replace container with a stack and use positioned as one of the children of the stack and then put that container as the child of that positioned.
 Something like this.

    ```
      Stack